myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-02T11:11:53.895Z
+>
+> Coming soon!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-02T11:06:33.534Z
+>
+> I will support markdown style links using `bluesky_text`.
+This is the ability to embed any link in any string, allowing you to set up more links without consuming more characters in your post.

+e.g. you can easily create a post like this post.

+This feature will soon be available on deck.blue too :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-01T05:22:02.497Z
 >
 > Don’t worry Mike, it’s our job to provide better and easier-to-use products for all people 😁